Anthony-Mariotti/Card-Calculator/README.md

 Quickly calculate how much you need to pay off your credit cards each week to reach a zero dollar balance.
 We don't want to pay that interest!
 As noted in the title this project is a work in progress so there are going to be a lot of issues.
 Scroll down to view the list of items that I would like to work on and what has already been implemented.

+> Please note that this site not collect or store any credit card details (such as number, expiration date, CVC, etc.) on this website.
+We will never request this information through private messages or contact you for such details.
+See [PRIVACY.md](https://github.com/Anthony-Mariotti/Card-Calculator/blob/main/PRIVACY.md)

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: